Skip to main content

 Create

 Creates a new cloud resource.
-Pass inputs via an input file.
+Pass inputs via an input file, or set scalar inputs directly with per-input command-line flags.
 The CLI prompts for confirmation before creating.

 Output on success is a JSON object with the provider-assigned id and all resource properties.